okta/okta-signin-widget/README.md

 #### Additional configuration

-- **idpDiscovery.requestContext**: a context of that which the user is trying to access, such as the path of an app

 ##### Additions in the success callback

 - `response.status` is `IDP_DISCOVERY` when the authentication needs to be done agaist 3rd party IdP.
 - `res.idpDiscovery.redirectToIdp` is a function that is used for redirecting to relative path of the 3rd party IdP.
-This function takes one parameter which is the **idpDiscovery.requestContext**.

 ### OpenID Connect